architecture residential burger residence

 In a standard trombe wall a thermal mass, in this case 8" of concrete is placed behind a clear glass aperture allowing the suns energy to be captured

-The trombe walls on this home as a bit unusual because they run vertically and because they contain round windows in them.
+The trombe walls on this home is a bit unusual both because they run vertically and because they contain round windows in them.

 Both of these design options were generated by the desire to maintain the views of the lake beyond.

-Trombe walls detail, Burger Residence, Lakeside, Oregon, 2008.
+Finished trombe walls, Burger Residence, Lakeside, Oregon, USA, 2008.

 Project summary and advise for prospective home builders